PawprintPrototyping/wikijs/participation.md

 ## You Don't Have to Do Everything

 Participation isn't an obligation beyond your dues.
-Some months you'll be deeply involved; other months might onlyswing by to use the laser cutter.
+Some months you'll be deeply involved; other months you might only swing by to use the laser cutter.
 Both are fine.
 The space benefits from a mix of engagement levels.

 What matters is that when you do participate, you do so in the spirit of [excellence](/excellence) — with respect for others and in good faith.